For a year that felt like gloom and doom, there have been so many Kenyan music projects released in 2020. Too many in fact.

-This Gondwana label EP closes the year as the sunset does to a day.
+This Gondwana label EP closes the year as the golden sunset does to a glorious day.
 Winyo’s sweet voice, Kato Change’s signature guitars, and Suraj’s superb production combine to create authentic Kenyan house music that will make you dance!
 What else do you expect from the musicians who made the Kenyan house anthem Abiro?

 Since they couldn’t fit in this top 10 list, here are some special mentions: